-“I’m tired of moving his hip around.”
+“I’m tired of moving his hip around,” I said the day before.
 Raglan chucked his head up and down while I complained, flopping the reins around wildly with glee.
 “I’m so bored.”

-“Welcome to the next six months of your life,” TrainerM said without looking up from her phone.
-She scrolled through her schedule while the horse she was on moseyed along on the buckle.
+“Welcome to the next six months of your life,” TrainerM said.
+She scrolled through her schedule on her phone while the horse she was on moseyed along on the buckle.

 “How long until I can jump things in my lessons?
 How many more boxes do we have to check?”

 One of her eyebrows quirked upwards, subtly.
-“I mean, being able to move your horse’s butt is kind of a big check box,” she said sardonically.
+“I mean, being able to move your horse’s butt is kind of a big check box.”
 Her thumb paused, then continued to swipe past appointment after appointment.
 “Put a lesson on my schedule and we’ll see how the hip control’s coming along.”